 When the inferior wall of the left ventricle is deprived of blood through RCA occlusion, it is reasonable to ask whether the right ventricle is also involved, since an RVI can present distinct treatment challenges for the paramedic.1

-In the early days of EMS, cardiac monitors were not standard equipment on all ambulances.
+EARLY PRACTICE In the early days of EMS, cardiac monitors were not standard equipment on all ambulances.
 In those services without cardiac monitors, myocardial infarctions were recognized through history and physical exam, and some MIs were missed.
 When monitors became available, most were three- or four-lead and were used for dysrhythmia recognition only.
 Medics were trained in dysrhythmia recognition and treatment, but not in 12-lead interpretation.
 The ability to recognize a myocardial infarction in the field through ECG monitoring came much later.

 Chest pain was treated with high- flow oxygen, nitroglycerin and morphine.
 Paramedics did not realize that nitroglycerin and morphine could complicate care in patients with RVI.

-Most ambulances are now equipped with 12-lead monitors and defibrillators, which also provide capnography, blood pressure monitoring and pulse oximetry, and 12-lead ECG monitoring is now standard of care for prehospital emergency services.2
+CARE NOW Most ambulances are now equipped with 12-lead monitors and defibrillators, which also provide capnography, blood pressure monitoring and pulse oximetry, and 12-lead ECG monitoring is now standard of care for prehospital emergency services.2

 Paramedics are usually required to maintain current American Heart Association Advanced Cardiac Life Support training, and most have now been exposed, at least minimally, to 12-lead ECG monitoring and interpretation.